wgr1984/openspmregistry/README.md

 - ✔️ Storage
   - ✔️ Filesystem
 - ✔️ Docker Image sample
-- ✔️User Management / Access Control
+- ✔️ User Management / Access Control
-  - ✔️Basic Auth
+  - ✔️ Basic Auth
-  - ✔️Oauth password and token
+  - ✔️ Oauth password and token

 # How To Use
 ## Run server